 You do not need to buy/download a puff quilt pattern.
 The size of your squares and the desired size of the quilt is all you need to know.
-Choosing the puff quilt block size is the first step to getting started.
+Choosing the puff quilt block size for your puff quilt project is the first step to getting started.
+Different sizes puff squares give the quilt a different look and feel.
+Here I discuss three differentpuff square sizes, their advantages, disadvantages and about how many puffs you’ll need for the size you are looking for.

 Size and Cutting

 These sizes listed below are slightly an inch to a few inches larger than exact match of the traditional sizes.
-This is because we are using pre-cut package sizes for your convenience (charm packs, etc.) The puff quilts are hard enough, aren’t they!
-The finished quilt can be whatever size you like – these are traditional sizes to give you an idea.
+This is because we are using pre-cut package sizes for convenience (charm packs, etc.) The finished quilt can be whatever size you like – these are traditional sizes to give you an idea.
+If you want overhang on your quilt, it’s easy to add puffs as you go, especially when creating a random pattern.

 “Tiny” Puff Quilt Sizes